gazoodle/geckolib/README.md

 - Removed weird sleep constant that was the root of some CPU usaghe issues, hopefully this has gone now we're using a better async pattern.
 - Shell and Simulator moving to async pattern in prep for deleting the sync API.
+- Big refactor to help track down some obscure bugs, including a rare and hard to reproduce deadlock

 ## Done/Fixed in 0.4.18